menu

 Vacant apartments or homes are a major fact of life in Twin Towers.
 The current real estate vacancy rate here is 18.5%.
 This is higher than the rate of vacancies in 84.7% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-In addition, the Twin Towers neighborhood stands out for having an average per capita income lower than 95.8% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Twin Towers neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.8% of the neighborhoods in America.

 Did you know that the Twin Towers neighborhood has more Swiss ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 2.8% of this neighborhood's residents have Swiss ancestry.